 Vehicle to grid (V2G) charging allows cars to send energy back to the grid, as well as drawing power from it.

-The idea is to allow energy to flow automatically based on various signals, such as pricing, overall demand on the grid or when electricity is greenest.
+The idea is to allow energy to flow automatically based on various signals, such as pricing, and overall demand on the grid.
 Of course, the car must have enough energy for driving when it needs to be used too.
 In a recent poll, 61% of EV drivers said they would consider letting utility companies control their car charging schedule.

 Your car in effect becomes a portable form of energy storage, able to support your home, workplace or other destination.
 National Grid predicts that by 2050 up to 45% of households could provide V2G services.